AndyPohlNZ/MovellaXC/README.md

 # MovellaXC
-Code for the MovellaXCSki Challenge
+Code for the Movella Cross Country Ski Challenge 2023